OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Introduction

-\begin{itemize} \item We establish a general OFDM‑ISAC echo model that explicitly captures the structured coupling between ISI and ICI caused by an insufficient CP.
+\begin{itemize} \item We establish a general OFDM-ISAC echo model that explicitly captures the structured coupling between ISI and ICI caused by an insufficient CP.
 This model reveals how CP insufficiency breaks the separable range-Doppler structure and introduces coherent interference across subcarriers and OFDM symbols, motivating our theoretical performance analysis and algorithm design.

-\item We derive closed‑form analytical expressions for the sensing signal-to-interference-plus-noise ratio (SINR) and the range-Doppler peak sidelobe level ratio (PSLR) without invoking independence or Gaussianity assumptions on the interference terms.
-The analysis shows that both SINR degradation and sidelobe elevation increase approximately linearly with the normalized excess delay beyond the CP, providing quantitative insight into the trade‑off between CP length and sensing performance.
+\item We derive closed-form analytical expressions for the sensing signal-to-interference-plus-noise ratio (SINR) and the second-order characterization of the RDM without invoking independence or Gaussianity assumptions on the interference terms.
+Based on this second-order characterization, we further obtain a tractable approximation for the peak sidelobe level ratio (PSLR).
+The analysis shows that both SINR degradation and sidelobe elevation increase approximately linearly with the normalized excess delay beyond the CP, providing quantitative insight into the trade-off between CP length and sensing performance.